Enhanced patient precautions, effective May 1, 2020

 We are now scheduling patients for telemedicine, in-office appointments (when clinically necessary), and elective procedures.
 During this time, we will continue to heed all governmental directives and precautions to mitigate the continued spread of COVID-19 for the protection and safety of our patients, staff, and communities.

-Digestive Health Associates of Texas (DHAT) and the Preston Crossing Endoscopy Center have implemented the following guidelines:
+Digestive Health Associates of Texas (DHAT) and the Digestive Health Center of Plano have implemented the following guidelines:

 - Advanced screening and in-office practices will continue to be enforced for any patient who requires an in-office visit and/or endoscopic procedure.

 - We will ask you to remain in your vehicle vs. waiting room until we have an exam room prepared for your visit.

 - Upon arrival for an in-office visit, you will be escorted directly to an exam room, where your temperature will be taken.